kirui93/ScenTrees.jl/docs/src/tutorial/tutorial4.md

 As mentioned before, some of the process that you may want to approximate are Markovian data processes.
 These processes can only be approximated by a scenario lattice.
 All the nodes in the same stage in a lattice have the same children nodes.

-To approximate a Markovian data process, we use the function `LatticeApproximation(bstructure, path, nIterations, r = 2)`.
+To approximate a Markovian data process, we use the function `lattice_approximation(bstructure, path, nIterations, r = 2)`.
 The following are the description of the inputs of the function:

 - Branching structure of the scenario lattice,
 - Function that generates samples from the stochastic process you want to approximate and,